techconative/restel-docs/docs/concepts-components/middleware.md

 If you're dealing with APIs that supports BasicAuth then you should probably use this middleware which adds Authorization header to the request headers with the given username and password.

-This middleware adds the header `Authorization: Basic <token>` to the request, where token is the Base64 encoding of username:password
+This middleware adds the header `Authorization: Basic <token>` to the request, where token is the Base64 encoding of `username:password`.

 ```
 {